 And there were outbreaks in recent years that put a lot of people in the hospital.

 So, you don’t necessarily need to throw all of your flour out forever, you just need to not put it in your mouth before it’s been cooked.

 Avoid the dastardly duo of raw eggs and raw flour, and you are on your way to a more healthy kitchen experience.

 But let’s look at more on how to tell if flour goes bad, does flour expire, how to best store flour, and more.

-Flour is a product of grinding wheat, corn, rice, nuts, or seeds until it resembles a powder-like appearance.
+Flour is a processed product of grinding wheat, corn, rice, nuts, or seeds until it resembles a fine powder.

-It comes in different varieties, but a few common types are all-purpose flour, wheat flour, bread flour, and almond flour which is suitable for those who follow a strict gluten-free diet.
+It comes in different varieties, but a few common types are all-purpose flour, coconut flour, whole-wheat flour, bread flour, corn flour, almond flour, and even rice flour.

 Other flour varieties, like all-purpose flour, are good to use as a thickener for sauces, soups, and stews.

-To guide you through, bear these essential reminders in mind.
+To guide you, bear these essential points in mind.